drewhart/geonomics_docs/sphinx_dir/docs.rst

 small window widths (in our experience, windows smaller than ~1/20th of the larger :py:`Landscape` dimension) will cause dramatic increases in the run-time of the density calculation (which runs twice per timestep).
-Defaults to :py:`None`, which internally will be set to 1/10th of the larger :py:`Landscape` dimension; for many purposes this will work, but for others the user may wish to control this.
+Defaults to :py:`None`, which will internally be set to the integer nearest to 1/10th of the larger :py:`Landscape` dimension; for many purposes this will work, but in some cases the user may wish to control this.

 ^^^^^^^^